 Leaving the Hospital

 Once your visit is over, please exit the hospital immediately.
-Please do not remove your mask until you are in your car or off hospital grounds.
+Please do not remove your mask until you are outside the building.

 - Jul | 7 | 2020